IntermexWire/terraform-modules/README.md

 ## Contributing
 If you want to contribute to this repository, feel free to fork it.
 Upon syncing to our main branch our GitHub Workflow will check your config with [TF Lint](https://github.com/terraform-linters/tflint)

+    Understanding TFLint Output
+    TFLint categorizes its output into three types: Errors, Warnings, and Notices.

+    - Errors: These are potential issues that could prevent your Terraform configuration from working as expected.
+You should fix these before applying your configuration.

+    - Warnings: These are potential issues that might not prevent your Terraform configuration from working, but could lead to unexpected behavior.
+It's a good idea to fix these if possible.

+    - Notices: These are potential areas for improvement or optimization.
+They won't prevent your Terraform configuration from working, but addressing them could make your configuration more efficient or easier to understand.

 ## Versioning
 This repository uses [Semantic Versioning](https://semver.org/).
 You can request a specific version of a module by using the ref parameter in the module source URL.